aidanconnolly/unlpd-crime-data/ThesisDocument.md

 This line uses the most recent version of the data that was saved after calculating the thresholds.
 This allows you to comment out the commands which count the historical crimes and calculate the thresholds until you update the historical data.

 While this program does a lot on its own, it does require some maintenance.
 As mentioned earlier, the monthly data that's downloaded each time must be deleted before the program runs again.
 Otherwise, the program will not use the new data.
-Also, if you want to
-This program coule be used by almost any person who had an interest in UNLPD data.
+Also, this program could be used by almost any person who had an interest in UNLPD data.
 While that audience may be fairly small, this program could also be used for other data sources, but it would take some tweaking.

 At the same time, the historical data is not set to update automatically.
 If you want data past December 31, 2017, to be included in the calculations of the thresholds, you'll need to download it from the Daily Crime and Fire Log and stack it with the `all_years.csv` file, as mentioned at the beginning of the Process section.

 This program is not a definitive solution for finding newsworthy trends in UNLPD crime.
 It should be used as a tool, in conjunction with standard journalism research and intuition.
 It may miss some outliers, and it may produce some false positives.
-Please take the time to investigate any messages this program produces.
+It is therefore imperative that users take the time to investigate any messages this program produces.

 # Conclusion
 I'm not sure what this tool will allow people to do.
 I wanted to make this program open-source to allow others to use it and tweak it to their needs.
 I think the world can be a better place when we share our talents, and I'm happy to have contributed with this project.